mako-framework/docs/08_learn_more/00_sessions.md

 $token = $this->session->getToken();
 ```

 The `validateToken` method allows you to validate a token.
-It will return TRUE if the token is valid and FALSE if not.
+It will return `true` if the token is valid and `false` if not.
 You can also validate tokens using the `token` rule of the [validator library](:base_url:/docs/:version:/learn-more:validation).

 ```
 $valid = $this->session->validateToken($token);